WL-IPD4B

 Features

-• Simultaneous integration of up to four inputs at up to 1.15 kHz
+Simultaneous IntegrationUp to four inputs at up to 1.15 kHz

 This corresponds to a dynamic range in excess of 1:105